marcossegovia/ddd-cqrs-eventsourcing/README.md

-# DDD WITH CQRS
+# DDD, CQRS AND Event-Sourcing

-This repo wants to be an attempt example of consolidating two Bounded Context (strategic DDD) with a CQRS architecture approach for splitting Write model from Read model.
+This repo wants to be an attempt example of consolidating two Bounded Context (strategic DDD) with a CQRS architecture approach for splitting Write model from Read model and applying Event-Sourcing to be able to store the events, project their data into the ReadModel and Replay Aggregates anywhere in time.

 ##Write Model